student-singhkamini/Wander-Adventure/README.md

-# 🌍 WanderAdventure – An Airbnb-Inspired Travel Listing App
+# 🌍 WanderAdventure – An Airbnb-Inspired Travel Listing Web App

 **WanderAdventure** is a full-stack web application for travelers and hosts.
 Users can discover, list, and manage adventurous stays, inspired by the functionality and design of Airbnb.